Locked in Time "Time to see when it was last open"

 You gain the following benefits at all times.

-You transform into a black cat or any region-appropriate medium-sized animal for two hours or until you choose to end the Effect.
+You transform into Tiger until you transform into something else or choose to return to your original form.
 See the Extended System text for stats.

 Injuries and Wound Level are carried over between forms.
 However, transforming can never kill you; you merely remain Incapacitated until your Injuries are sufficiently healed.